samcn8/topas/README.md

 Topas is a "from scratch" implementation I created as a hobby project with the goal of learning more about chess algorithms and Rust programming in general.

-Note that Topas is a command line program and does not contain a GUI; the only way to interact with it is via the Universal Chess Interface (UCI) protocol.
+Note that Topas is a command line program and does not contain a GUI; it is meant to be interacted with via the Universal Chess Interface (UCI) protocol.
 It is recommended that users use their favorite UCI-speaking chess GUI to play against Topas.

 The following features are implemented:
  * Universal Chess Interface (UCI) support, described below